OpenID Connect (OIDC) Bearer token authentication

 quarkus.oidc.introspection-path=/protocol/openid-connect/tokens/introspect

-An advantage of this indirect enforcement of JWT tokens being only introspected remotely is that two remote call are avoided: a remote OIDC metadata discovery call followed by another remote call fetching the verification keys which will not be used, while its disavantage is that the users need to know the introspection endpoint address and configure it manually.
+There are advantages and disadvantages to indirectly enforcing the introspection of JWT tokens remotely.
+An advantage is that you eliminate the need for two remote calls: a remote OIDC metadata discovery call followed by another remote call to fetch the verification keys that will not be used.
+A disadvantage is that you need to know the introspection endpoint address and configure it manually.

-The alternative approach is to allow discovering the OIDC metadata (which is a default option) but require that only the remote JWT introspection is performed:
+The alternative approach is to allow the default option of OIDC metadata discovery but also require that only the remote JWT introspection is performed, as shown in the following example:

 quarkus.oidc.auth-server-url=http://localhost:8180/realms/quarkus